haiku/website/content/blog/jt15s/2020-12-31_hello_from_the_haiku_promotion_team.md

 How will we do this, you might ask?
 Well, there are a couple of aspects of our strategy.

 ### The media and reviewers
-A database of all the reviews/mentions of Haiku is being compiled for easy reference and so we can contact a variety of media sources once we release Beta 3.
-Additionally, we are looking for additional technology-related channels who may have not mentioned or reviewed Haiku before and see if they are interested in having a look at the OS.
+A database of all the reviews/mentions of Haiku is being compiled for easy reference and so we can contact a variety of media sources when we have a new release.
+Additionally, we are looking for more technology-related channels who may have not mentioned or reviewed Haiku before and see if they are interested in having a closer look at the OS.

 In terms of the media in general, we are planning to prepare press releases for the media - a press release is simply a formal, properly formatted version of an announcement.
 By releasing press releases it makes it easier for other media organisations to find major Haiku announcements and run a story about Haiku.